mozilla/ecosystem-platform/docs/explanation/scoped-keys.md

 * Allow new applications to access a user's sync data in a controlled way, with explicit user permission.
   * Example: a new version of the "Prox" mobile app that can pull down the user's history information to make better suggestions, but is not able to access other data from Firefox Sync.
   * Example: a single-page-web-app bookmarks viewer that can pull in bookmarks data from Firefox Sync.
-* Encourage an ecosystem of third-party applications that can easily incorporate end-to-end encryption by securely obtaining key material from Firefox Accounts.
+* Encourage an ecosystem of third-party applications that can easily incorporate end-to-end encryption by securely obtaining key material from Mozilla accounts.

 To achieve this, we propose an extension to the standard OAuth authorization flow by which relying applications can obtain encryption keys in a secure and controlled manner.

 ### Background

-We assume some familiarity with the basic data model of Firefox Accounts, as described in the [onepw protocol document][onepwprotocol].
+We assume some familiarity with the basic data model of Mozilla accounts, as described in the [onepw protocol document][onepwprotocol].

 While there is significantly more detail at the above link, the main points necessary for understanding our proposal are: